 - Terpenes: Sativa strains tend to have the terpene limonene, which has a citrusy aroma and is believed to promote a sense of delight and stress relief.
 Sativa strains may be higher in pinene, which has a pine-like scent and is thought to improve focus and alertness.

-5 popular sativa strains to try right now
+5 popular sativa strains to try:

 Image lightbox